Discover Adelaide

 Just a short 20-minute drive from the city lies Adelaide Dolphin Sanctuary, home to around 30 resident bottlenose dolphins and another 400 or so transient dolphins that visit at various times to feed, play and nurse their calves.
 The Sanctuary is part of South Australia’s largest port and is home to a 10,000-year-old mangrove forest, making it the perfect habitat for other marine wildlife, too – such as sting rays, long nosed fur seals and endangered Australian sea lions.
 Another great place to visit in Adelaide is Warrawong Wildlife Sanctuary, home to the last remaining platypus on mainland South Australia.
 This fenced off sanctuary offers a glimpse of what Australia would look like if no international animals had been introduced to the country.

-Drink your way across Barossa & Clare Valley
+Drink your way across the Barossa

-Cross the ocean to Kangaroo Island
+Hop across to Kangaroo Island

 People who visited Adelaide also liked